-• Riccardo Enrico Maria Schioppo, 67 years old - Chairman of the Board of Statutory Auditors [born in Milan on July 20, 1950]
+Riccardo Enrico Maria Schioppo, 68 years old - Chairman of the Board of Statutory Auditors [Born in Milan on 20 July 1950]

 Chartered Accountant registered in the Order of Milan and in the Register of Legal Auditors.
-He does professional work in the sectors of administration and auditing of joint-stock companies.
-In the Mediobanca Group he is the Chairman of the Board of Statutory Auditors of CheBancal S.p.A., Mediobanca Sgr S.p.A.
-(Former Duemme Sgr S.p.A.), SelmaBipiemme Leasing S.p.A. and Spafid S.p.A.
-In the Roche Group, he is a Standing Auditor of Roche S.p.A., Roche Diagnostics S.p.A. and of Roche Diabetes Care Italy S.p.A.
-Custodian of the Esperia Philanthropy Onlus trust.
-He is also alternate statutory auditor in Telecom Italy S.p.A.
+He practises as a professional in the sectors of administration and auditing of joint-stock companies.
+In the Mediobanca Group he is the Chairman of the Board of Statutory Auditors of CheBancal S.p.A., Mediobanca Sgr S.p.A., SelmaBipiemme Leasing S.p.A. and Spafid S.p.A.
+In the Roche Group, he is the standing Statutory Auditor of Roche S.p.A., Roche Diabetes Care Italy S.p.A. and Roche Diagnostics S.p.A.